tjohann/my_gaming_playground/README.md

 my playground regarding game developement
 =========================================

-Something like a summary around game development.
+Something like a summary around game development which should lead in a series of retro games (https://github.com/tjohann/crasonars/blob/master/Documentation/ideas.md).

 Note: the bitmaps within the examples are taken from http://www.widgetworx.com/projects/sl.html (like in the book below).